craftcms/docs/docs/4.x/dev/filters.md

 ## `replace`

-Replaces parts of a string with other things.
+Match and replace parts of a string.

 When a mapping array is passed, this works identically to Twig’s core [`replace`](https://twig.symfony.com/doc/3.x/filters/replace.html) filter: